szilard/benchm-ml/README.md

 sizes we want to deal with.
 The linear models are less accurate in general and are used here only as a baseline (but they can scale better and some of them can deal with very sparse features).

-By scalability we mean here that the algos are able to complete (in decent time) for the given *n* sizes.
+By scalability we mean here that the algos are able to complete (in decent time) for the given *n* sizes with the main contraint being RAM (a given algo/implementation will crash if running out of memory).
+Some of the algos/implementations can work in a distributed setting, although the largest dataset in this study *n* = 10M is less than 1GB, so scaling out to multiple machines should not be necessary and is not the focus of this current study.
+(Also, some of the algos perform relatively poorly in the multi-node setting, where communication is over the network rather than via updating shared memory.)
-The main contraint is RAM (a given algo/implementation can crash if running out of memory), but some of the algos/implementations can work in a distributed setting (although the largest dataset in this study *n* = 10M is less than 1GB, so scaling out to multiple machines should not be necessary and is not the focus of this current study).
 Speed is determined by computational complexity but also if the algo/implementation can use multiple processor cores.
 Accuracy is measured by AUC.
 The interpretability of models is not of concern in this project.